-Unless the context otherwise requires, references in this Base Prospectus to the "Rabobank Group", "Rabobank" or the "Group" are to Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
-(Rabobank Nederland) and its members, subsidiaries and affiliates.
-Rabobank Nederland is a trading name of Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
-Rabobank Structured Products is a defined name for the purposes of this Base Prospectus and the Debt Issuance Programme of Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
+Unless the context otherwise requires, references in this Base Prospectus to the "Rabobank Group", "Rabobank" or the "Group" are to Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A. and its members, subsidiaries and affiliates.
+Rabobank Nederland and Rabobank International are trading names of Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
+For the purposes of this Base Prospectus, references to "Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
+(Rabobank Structured Products)" or "Rabobank Structured Products" are to Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
+(Rabobank Structured Products)" or "Rabobank Structured Products" are to Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A as issuer.

-This Base Prospectus supersedes and replaces the Base Prospectus dated 16 September 2009.
+This Base Prospectus supersedes and replaces the Base Prospectus dated 27 October 2010.